A call center serves as the customers’ first interaction with a company. Thus, call center agents must be properly trained to handle the job.

 Tracking your agents’ action plans.
 Setting benchmarks when discussing the plan will not only make them perceive their work easier but also enable them to practice proper time management.

 Keep an eye on their checklist as they work through the day.
-Measuring key performance indicators (KPIs) is also an effective way to visually track progress.
+Measuring key performance indicators (KPIs) is also an effective way to track progress visually.

-When the call center agent can see how far they’ve come and how far they can go, it can spur them to continue in the journey.
+When coaching call center agents, it’s helpful for them to see how far they’ve come and how far they can go.
+Visual reminders of their performance improvement can spur them to continue on the journey.

 Including agents when brainstorming action plans for their improvement is also helpful.
-Do not simply dictate plans to them, but have them act as a partner to you in the goal of attaining better work.
+Do not simply dictate plans to them, but have them act as a partner to you to attain better work.

-To really get the most out of your investment, call center coaching is heavily recommended.
-By creating a meaningful mentorship with your agents, you open your company to better business and customer satisfaction.
+Creating meaningful mentorship with your agents opens your company to better business and customer satisfaction.